satishsalyal/Foundations-of-Data-Science/Statistics_in_Data_Science.md

 ## ⚖️ 2.
 Median

 **Definition:**
-The **median** is the middle value when data is sorted in ascending or descending order.
+The **median**, in statistics, is the middle value of the given list of data when arranged in an order.
+The order of data or observations can be made either in ascending order or descending order. .

 - **Odd number of values:** Middle value
 - **Even number of values:** Average of two middle values